Conclusion: What to Do Next

 Research Agenda (20 minutes)

 Write a one-page research agenda for one question you care about related to AI and software development.
-Include: the specific research question, the method you would use, the sample you would need, the outcome measure, two threats to validity, and one ethical consideration.
+Include the specific research question, the method you would use, the sample you would need, the outcome measure, two threats to validity, and one ethical consideration.
 Be honest about what your proposed design can and cannot establish.

 Evidence Briefing (20 minutes)

-Prepare a five-minute verbal briefing for a non-technical manager who wants to know "what does the research say about AI coding tools?"
-Write bullet points covering: what the evidence actually shows, what important questions are unanswered, and one specific caution about how to interpret the most widely cited statistic they are likely to have heard.
+Prepare a five-minute verbal briefing for a non-technical manager who wants to know, "What does the research say about AI coding tools?"
+Write bullet points covering what the evidence actually shows, what important questions are unanswered, and one specific caution about how to interpret the most widely cited statistic they are likely to have heard.

 The Question Behind the Question (15 minutes)

-A manager says: "We're spending $X per developer per year on AI coding tools.
+A manager says, "We're spending $X per developer per year on AI coding tools.
 Are we getting our money's worth?"
 Restate this as three specific, answerable research questions.
 For each, name the method you would use and one data source you would need.
 Then explain which question matters most to the organization and why.